 There are many ports such as Ho Chi Minh City, Nha Trang, Cam Ranh, Da, Qui Nhon, Haiphong, Da Nang, and Vung Tau.
 International cruise services are available from these ports.

-For traveling while on Vietnam trips, there is a rail service from Vietnam Railways available.
-For international travelers it’s advisable to avoid traveling by rail.
 You can also go cycling Vietnam as an option to really explore the country.

 There are several road routes to China through Mong Cai, Lang Son, and Lao Cai available.
 Similarly, you can also cross Vietnam from Cambodia through Moc Bai.
 Road service to Laos is also available from Lao Bao and Cau Trieu.